Faculty for the Master’s Program in Economic Law

 Practicing teachers

-Michel Astruc served as Ombudsman for GDF SUEZ from his appointment in November 2005 untilJuly 1, 2014.
-Following the termination of his activities for GDF SUEZ, he was appointed honorary member of the Club des Médiateurs (Ombudsmen's Club).
-From Europe to Brazil, Morocco to Mexico, he has been involved in improving the GDF SUEZ group's mediation system, supporting the creation of various mediation systems in several countries, and promoting high-quality mediation through numerous studies, presentations, and conferences.
-He continues his work today through various studies and projects to promote mediation and contribute to its development.
-He also teaches mediation practice.
+Michel Astruc served as Ombudsman for GDF SUEZ from his appointment in November 2005 untilJuly 1,2014.
+Following the end of his tenure with GDF SUEZ, he was named an honorary member of the Ombudsmen’s Club.
+From Europe to Brazil, from Morocco to Mexico, he has been involved in improving the GDF SUEZ Group’s mediation system, supporting the creation of various mediation systems in several countries, and promoting high-quality mediation through numerous studies, presentations, and conferences.
+Today, he continues his work through various studies and projects to promote mediation and contribute to its development.
+He also teaches the practice of mediation.

-François Béroujon is a magistrate at the Bordeaux Administrative Court.
-He wrote his thesis on the application of consumer law to public service managers.
+François Béroujon is a judge at the Administrative Court of Bordeaux.
+He wrote his dissertation on the application of consumer law to public service providers.
 Since then, he has authored numerous articles and commentaries on consumer law.
 He teaches public law.

-Christophe Blondeaut is a lawyer in Montpellier with the firm dlj et associés.
-He holds a postgraduate degree in Community and European law from the University of Montpellier and teaches residential tenancy law.
+Christophe Blondeaut is an attorney in Montpellier with the law firm dlj et associés.
+He holds a Master’s degree in Community and European Law from the University of Montpellier and teaches residential lease law.

-Jérôme Coulombel is Legal Director of the litigation department at Carrefour Group.
+Jérôme Coulombel is General Counsel of the Carrefour Group’s litigation department.
 He teaches dispute resolution mechanisms in the retail sector.

-Christine Corrieri is Director of the Advisory Service at the French Advertising Regulatory Authority (ARPP).
-A former student at the CDCM, she teaches self-regulation practices for advertisers, agencies, and media outlets in advertising.
+Christine Corrieri is the director of the Advisory Department at the French Advertising Regulatory Authority (ARPP).
+A former student at the CDCM, she teaches about self-regulation practices among advertisers, agencies, and media outlets in the advertising industry.

-Caroline Duclercq is a lawyer at the Paris Bar and a partner at Altana Law Firm.
-She worked with Serge Lazareff for many years before joining Altana in 2012.
-A specialist in arbitration, she co-directs the arbitration university diploma program at the Montpellier Faculty of Law and Political Science.
-She teaches arbitration practice.
+Caroline Duclercq is a member of the Paris Bar and a partner at Altana Law Firm.
+After working with Serge Lazareff for many years, she joined Altana in 2012.
+A specialist in arbitration, she co-directs the postgraduate program in arbitration at the Faculty of Law and Political Science in Montpellier.
+She teaches the practice of arbitration.

 https://www.altanalaw.com/avocat/caroline-duclercq

 Nicolas Genty is a partner at EY Société d’avocats (Ernst & Young).
-He is responsible for contracts, competition, and distribution activities in France.
-For more than 25 years, he has developed significant experience in advising companies on French and European distribution, competition, and consumer law.
+He is responsible for the firm’s Contracts, Competition, and Distribution practice in France.
+Over the past 25 years, he has developed significant experience advising companies on French and European law relating to distribution, competition, and consumer protection.
 He advises companies during negotiations between suppliers and distributors.
-He also assists with the creation and organization of clients' distribution networks, the negotiation and drafting of their commercial and industrial contracts, and their sales promotion.
-He regularly advises companies on competition law.
-He is the co-author, with Philippe Duvocelle, of the book "Relations fournisseur-distributeur : Sécuriser et valoriser les négociations commerciales" (DS.
+He also assists with the creation and organization of clients’ distribution networks, the negotiation and drafting of their commercial and industrial contracts, and their sales promotion efforts.
+He regularly advises companies on competition law matters.
+He is the co-author, with Philippe Duvocelle, of the book “Supplier-Distributor Relations: Securing and Enhancing Commercial Negotiations” (DS.
 Lamy).
 He teaches commercial negotiation to students.

-Philippe Guillermin is head of the Consumer Protection and Fair Trading Policy Office (3A) at the Directorate-General for Competition, Consumer Affairs, and Fraud Control.
-He will be speaking to students about public policies for consumer protection.
+Philippe Guillermin is the head of the Office of Consumer Protection and Fair Trade Policy (3A) within the Directorate General for Competition, Consumer Affairs, and Fraud Prevention.
+He speaks to students about public policies on consumer protection.

-Yann le Targat is a lawyer at the Montpellier Bar.
-He assists the firm's clients in matters of intellectual property and ICT in the context of the development of their business and in any litigation they may be involved in.
-He has particular expertise in payment methods and services, having acted as counsel in the creation of a payment institution based in Luxembourg and France.
-He also works in consumer law, particularly in litigation relating to the annual percentage rate (APR) in credit matters.
-It is this latter experience, which is particularly rich, that he passes on to students.
-He is also behind the creation of the Mediterranean Arbitration Center, which is part of the Languedoc-Roussillon Chamber of Commerce and Industry.
+Yann le Targat is a member of the Montpellier Bar.
+He assists the firm’s clients with intellectual property and information and communication technology matters as they expand their businesses, as well as with any litigation they may face.
+He has particular expertise in payment methods and services, having served as legal counsel in the establishment of a payment institution based in Luxembourg and France.
+He also practices in consumer law, particularly in litigation related to the effective annual interest rate (TEG) in credit matters.
+It is this latter, particularly rich experience that he shares with students.
+He is also the founder of the Mediterranean Arbitration Center, which operates under the Languedoc-Roussillon Chamber of Commerce and Industry.

-Boris Ruy is a lawyer at the Lyon Bar.
-He has been a partner at FIDAL since 2015.
-He is a project manager in the Competition and Distribution Department, specializing in contract law, competition and distribution law, commercial and criminal litigation, arbitration, and assistance with competition investigations (simple investigations, searches and seizures) and other administrative investigations.
+Boris Ruy is a member of the Lyon Bar.
+He has been a partner at the law firm FIDAL since 2015.
+He is a practice leader in the Competition and Distribution Department, specializing in contract law, competition law, and distribution law; commercial and criminal litigation; and arbitration; as well as providing assistance during competition investigations (including preliminary inquiries, search and seizure operations) and other administrative investigations.

 He teaches litigation practice.